-A Durable Power of Attorney (POA) is a legal document that allows the maker to designate an agent to make personal, medical or financial decisions for the maker in the event he or she becomes physically or mentally incapacitated.
+A durable power of attorney (POA) is a legal document that allows an individual to designate an agent to make personal, medical or financial decisions in the event that the individual becomes physically or mentally incapacitated.
 This is one of the most important estate planning tools an adult can have, and it is important to seek help from a lawyer to effectively establish a POA.

-You should know that if a spouse or adult child becomes incapacitated and does not have a POA in place, the other spouse or the parents do not have the legal authority to make personal, medical or financial decisions for the incapacitated person.
-Without a POA, the well-spouse or parent would have to attempt to become the legal Guardian of the incapacitated person, an expensive, time-consuming and difficult process.
+Furthermore, if a spouse or adult child becomes incapacitated and does not have a POA in place, the other spouse or the parents do not have the legal authority to make personal, medical or financial decisions for their loved one.
+If there is no POA, the other spouse or the parents would have to be named the legal guardian of the incapacitated person, an expensive, time-consuming and difficult process.
 That is why it is important to establish a POA at the earliest opportunity.